Mehdi-KHALFALLAH/FEMALE_HEADERS_2.54mm_AltiumLibrary/README.md

 # FEMALE_HEADERS_2.54mm_AltiumLibrary
-An Altium Designer library for a 3 types of female headers that I designed.
+This repository contains a compiled Altium Designer library for three types of female headers(1x6,1x8,1x10 all 2.54mm) manually designed by me with the right dimensions read from the Datasheets.
+This female header Library is ready for use in Altium Designer.